dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 [!INCLUDE [connection-strings-alert](../../includes/connection-strings-alert.md)]

-The connection string is stored in the app host's secret store.
-It's added to the `ConnectionStrings` section of the app host configuration and injected as an environment variable into all dependent resource, for example:
+The connection string is configured in the app host's secret store under the `ConnectionStrings` section.
+The app host injects this connection string as an environment variable into all dependent resources, for example:

 ```json
 {